LittleD3092/My-Vault/Computer Networks/TCP.md

 TCP provides a **flow control service** to prevent the problem.
 TCP let the *sender* maintain a variable $receiveWindow$ which indicates the free buffer space at the receiver.

+## Procedure

+Let's look at an example which host A is sending a large file to host B. Host B denote its buffersize $RcvBuffer$.
+Define the following variables:

+- $LastByteRead$: The number of the last byte read by the application.
+- $LastByteRcvd$: The number of the last byte arrived from the link.

+To not overflow the buffer,

+$$LastByteRcvd - LastByteRead \leq RcvBuffer$$

+We define

+$$rwnd = RcvBuffer - (LastByteRcvd - LastByteRead)$$

+Host B will include $rwnd$ in the ACK segment.
+Host A need to record $LastByteSent$ and $LastByteAcked$, and make sure that

+$$LastByteSent - LastByteAcked \leq rwnd$$

+### Technical Problem

+If the $rwnd$ is currently $0$, the receiver informs the sender to not send more data.
+However, after receiver clears the buffer, receiver never have a chance to send ACK to sender because no data is received.
+And **sender will never send more data**.

+To solve this problem, the TCP specification requires host A to **continue to send segments with one data byte**.
+These segments will be acknowledged by the receiver, and the problem is solved.

+# Connection Management

+This section talks about how TCP connection is established and torn down.

+The TCP connection is established following the steps:

+1. The client-side TCP send a special segment which has the **SYN** bit set to $1$.
+Also, the client randomly chooses an initial sequence number $client\_isn$ and put this in the **sequence number** field.
+2. The server host receives the segment, and sends a connection-granted segment with no application-layer data.
+This segment is also called the **SYNACK segment**.
+	- The **SYN** bit of the connection-granted segment is set to $1$.
+	- The **acknowledgment** field of the connection-granted segment is set to $client\_isn + 1$.
+	- The server chooses its own initial sequence number and puts it in the **sequence number** field of connection-granted segment.
+3. Receiving the SYNACK segment, the client allocates buffers and variables for the connection.

 ---

 參考資料: